-World Bank approves over $440m for water, sanitation services in Punjab
+World Bank approves over $440m for water and sanitation services in Punjab

 The World Bank has approved $442 million for a project named ‘Punjab Rural Sustainable water system and Sanitation Project’ which will help in improving access to water and sanitation services for the foremost vulnerable population living in rural areas of Punjab.